MorZemach/chat-App/README.md

 # chat-App
-This project is only to learn about socket
+This project is only to learn about socket.io in nodeJS